birdswitharms/MyKitchenApp/README.md

 # PRIORITY List - Features

-* As a user I can plan my recipes for the week - DROPPED
+* As a user I can plan my recipes for the week - ANDREW
-* As a visitor I am able to search by calories per serving - DROPPED
+* As a visitor I am able to search by calories per serving
-* As a visitor I can change how much of the recipe I want to create and will update the ingredients accordingly - DROPPED
+* As a visitor I can change how much of the recipe I want to create and will update the ingredients accordingly
-* As a user I can edit an existing recipe and make it my own custom recipe - DROPPED
+* As a user I can edit an existing recipe and make it my own custom recipe